 This report focuses on evaluation of bridge types.
-The discussion below presents the proposed selection criteria and range of bridge types, a description of each of the five considered bridge types, and a brief description of types considered infeasible.
-The report concludes with an assessment summary of the alternatives.
-Input from the October 2018 TAC meeting has been incorporated.
-The next steps include requesting public input, meeting with the citizen task force and finally, the BCC and the Wilsonville City Council selecting two bridge types for further evaluation.
+The discussion below presents the proposed selection criteria and range of bridge types followed by a description of each of the five considered bridge types plus a brief description of types considered infeasible.
+The report concludes with a ranking summary of the alternatives.
+The next steps include the TAC reviewing the technical analysis of the bridge types, requesting public input, and finally, the Clackamas County Board of Commissioners (BCC) and the Wilsonville City Council selecting two bridge types for further evaluation.

-The assessment summary for the five alternatives is included in Appendix A.
+The comparative ranking matrix for the five alternatives is included in Appendix A.